bitterjug/devjournal-crypto/devjournal.markdown

 ## 2014-01-17 15:47 Friday

 Idea:
-Write google apps script to pull data out of a google calendar into a spreadsheet and use to log time by different developeers (if we can do it on our company docs account, we should be able to pull from a calendar shred by the devs?)
+Write Google apps script to pull data out of a Google calendar into a spreadsheet and use to log time by different developers (if we can do it on our company docs account, we should be able to pull from a calendar shred by the devs?)